peterhontaru/AirBnb-Milano-Price-Prediction/AirBnb-Milan.md

 ## Next steps / Recommendations:

-* there are a number of variables which are not included in this dataset such as apartment size, picture analysis, text of the reviews and the description of the property which would have improved the accuracy of the model
+* there are a number of variables which are not included in this dataset such as apartment size, picture analysis, text of the reviews and the description of the property which would have improved the accuracy of the model.
+Assessing these would likely improve the performance of the prediction model
 * it might also prove helpful to develop a dashboard where the user can input variables and receive a prediction range that they might want to consider

 ## Where did the data come from?

-The dataset was downloaded from kaggle (link below), made available by Antonio Mastrandrea and it is representative of the AirBnb data in July 2019.
+The dataset was downloaded from kaggle (link below).
+It was made available by Antonio Mastrandrea and it is representative of the AirBnb data in July 2019.

 https://www.kaggle.com/antoniokaggle/milan-airbnb-open-data-only-entire-apartments